J-F-Liu/knowledge/src/Math/geomotry.md

 A line goes on forever in both directions.
 A line segment is just a bit of a line with a start and an end.

 直角 right angle
-平角 half turn
+平角 half turn, straight angle
-周角 whole turn
+周角 whole turn, revolution
+圆心角 central angle

+rpm: revolutions per minute

 Angles can be made up of other, smaller angles.
 Angles on a straight line add up to 180°.